Harmonica-Men/AstroShop/README.md

 In summary, the Astro Shop ERD showcases how users, orders, products, categories, suppliers, and related entities interact within the system, with well-defined relationships to manage payments, profiles, and shipping.

 **note:** The **Subscriber Model** has only one particlular function and that is to make a list for all user who to join the newsletter, they don't have to be active member of the astro shop website and is oly used for marketing purposes.

+### Version Control

+- [Git](https://git-scm.com/) - Used for version control via the terminal.
+- [GitHub](https://github.com/) - Used as the remote repository to store and manage the project.

 [Table Of Contents](#table-of-contents)